hellerve/ptolemy/README.md

 because I already knew the concept it explains, but if I hadn't I doubt I would have understood.

+* [Stackelberg Games for Adversarial Prediction Problems](https://pdfs.semanticscholar.org/2e82/acecef77e72e14eb805b7ee9c145ab00e726.pdf) by **Michael Brückner & Tobias Scheffer** (2011)

+My first dabblings into Adversarial AI.
+While the paper wasn't too enjoyable to read, the ideas are quite fun to work with.
+I'm interested in seeing an actual application in, say, a spam filter.

+Again, going through the paper with my reading group was what actually made me understand it.
+Otherwise I wouldn't have grokked it, I think.

 ### Books

 * [You Can't Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)